 5 Types of Valid ID's For Getting a Tattoo

 When planning to get a tattoo, it’s essential to know that most tattoo parlors require you to present a valid form of identification.
+Tattoo shops do not accept expired identification.
+Bringing your yellow-papers will be helpful if your ID is expired, clipped, or punched.
 This is to ensure that you are of legal age to receive a tattoo, as per the laws of your specific region.
-Some types of valid IDs are accepted:
+Some types of valid ID are accepted for tattoos without an ID:

 Risks of Getting a Tattoo Without Identification